 Expanded polystyrene (EPS), often known as beadboard, is made by heating polystyrene foam beads.
 The applied heat or steam with pentane as a blowing agent causes the beads to fuse, creating an efficient closed-cell structure.

-EPS is 98% air and only 2% polystyrene.
+Now, here’s where it gets interesting – EPS is essentially 98% air and only 2% polystyrene.
 The trapped air is a poor heat conductor and gives the foam excellent thermal insulation properties.

-It has an R-value of 4 per 25mm thickness in line with rigid fiberglass and is much higher than mineral wool or fiberglass batts.
+In terms of thermal efficiency, it holds its own with an R-value of 4 per 25mm thickness, right up there with rigid fiberglass and far superior to mineral wool or fiberglass batts.
 Boards can come in higher density and facer/backer material, increasing thermal resistance.

 The foam also exhibits good mechanical strength (impact resistant), doesn’t deform over time, has extremely-low levels of water absorption, isn’t affected by chemicals, and is generally weather resistant.
 With added fire retardants, EPS also meets fire standards as it has very low ignitability and doesn’t spread flames.

 The low cost makes EPS a popular choice when insulating virtually any area in homes and buildings.
-But if after the best possible performance, other options are available.
+EPS insulation boards are not only cost-effective but also easy to install, providing a durable and long-lasting solution for thermal insulation needs.
+But if you’re after the best possible performance, other options are available.

 XPS